libktx/ktx/reflect/README.md

 @OptIn(Reflection::class)
 fun createNewInstance(): MyClass {
-  // Note that a class cast is necessary, as LibGDX wrappers strip types: return reflect<MyClass>().getConstructor(String::class).newInstance("a") as MyClass }
+  // Note that a class cast is necessary, as libGDX wrappers strip types: return reflect<MyClass>().getConstructor(String::class).newInstance("a") as MyClass }
 ```